 Here’s what I wrote last month, with some minor edits:

 * * * * *

 …Find the Future: The Game, meanwhile, encourages decontextualization of a different sort.
-This game, commissioned for the centennial and created by Jane McGonigal, Natron Baxter and Playmatics, “brings visitors to the Library together with players around the world to tap into the creative power of the Library’s collections” (via About).
+This game, commissioned for the centennial and created by Jane McGonigal, Natron Baxter and Playmatics, “brings visitors to the Library together with players around the world to tap into the creative power of the Library’s collections” (via the game’s “About” page, since deleted(?); also available here).
 The game began on May 20, when 500 gamers (aged 18 and up) were invited to an all-night “lock-in” during which they “explore[d] the building’s 70 miles of stacks, and, using laptops and smartphones, follow[ed] clues to such treasures as the Library’s copy of the Declaration of Independence in Thomas Jefferson’s hand” (via NYPL).
 Upon finding each object, players were prompted to write an “artifact story,” a “short-personal essay inspired by their quest.”
 These essays were then gathered into a book — “a collection of 100 ways to make history and change the future” — that will be added to the library’s collection.